MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-management-landing-zone.md

 Your data marketplace or operations console calls a middle tier of microservices to facilitate onboarding, metadata registration, security provisioning, data lifecycle, and observability.

-You can provision the **automationdb-rg** resource group to host your metadata store.
+You can provision the **service layer** resource group to host your metadata store.

 > [!IMPORTANT]
 > None of these automation services are products, and they do not illustrate any roadmap item.
 They are listed to help you consider which items you might want to automate.